techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

     - Accessibility Score , we can use WAVE and certain tools to check for accessibility validation
     - Automation , we can use github workflows in the project
         - ESlint configuration on the workflow , safety checks like variable declarations etc
         - Create a docker setup for UI verification , we can use tools like devstack
+    - Vernacuarizations / language localization can be a good use case for stock excahnge